ChromeWax/BaseballCardGrader/README.md

 The files in `BaseballCardGrader/Device/cad` can be used to 3D print the box.

 #### Caveats
 - There is no easy way to attach the lid to the box.
 An easy solution is to cut the socket on the right side of the box in half.
-That way the lid just sits on top.
+That way, the lid sits on top of it.
 - The indent in the middle of the box is a design flaw.
 The "Box Fix" can be used to fill in the indent.

 ### ESP32